Ridge Merino Aspect Midweight - Women's Review

 Warmth

 While a little too thin, in our opinion, to be considered a proper midweight layer, our testers still appreciate the warmth capabilities of this slim-fitting base layer.
-Constructed from 84% Merino wool and 16% nylon, the Aspect helps insulate you from the cold while also allowing heat to escape the fabric, offering a versatile design that traps body heat but is not too warm.
+Constructed from 84% Merino wool and 16% nylon, the Aspect helps insulate you from the cold while allowing heat to escape the fabric, offering a versatile design that traps body heat but is not too warm.
 The layer features functional thumb loops that cover the palm of your hand should you need to trap a little extra heat in your extremities.

-During a crisp day on the cusp of fall, we appreciated this layer when the wind picked up, and the sun began to dip below the horizon.
+During a crisp day on the cusp of fall, we appreciated this layer when the wind picked up and the sun began to dip below the horizon.
 We consider it the perfect layer, not too hot when at high elevation in the sun, but just enough to keep us comfortable in exposed areas when the winds pick up.
 Our testers love this layer for in-between seasons in the desert when you need more insulation but not so much that you get soaked on your hike.
-The Aspect is also a great choice as the first line of defense against those cold winter temps when layered below other technical fabrics.
+The Aspect is also a great choice as the first line of defense against those cold winter temps when layered under other technical fabrics.

 Breathability

 This base layer offers excellent breathability and thermoregulation thanks to its mostly Merino wool construction.
-The air-permeable wool fabric is reinforced with Ridge's (m)Force Technology which helps to speed up the drying time should the fabric hold onto any moisture generated during intense and cardio-inducing adventures.
+The air-permeable wool fabric is reinforced with Ridge's (m)Force Technology, which helps speed up the drying time should the fabric hold onto any moisture generated during intense and cardio-inducing adventures.
 Our testers benefited from this feature and noted the ability of the Aspect to successfully wick moisture away from the skin and release it through the thin fabric.

 During a one-hour trail running test in the Eastern Sierra, we got sweaty on the uphill but noticed that the Aspect dried almost instantly as we picked up speed for the downhill.
 Whether worn on its own or within your layering system, our testers are confident that this layer will effectively manage any sweat produced during those training days in the mountains, keeping you dry and comfortable enough to stay focused on your goals.